The Linen Hall Library-A History of Education, Philanthropy & Rebellion

 “The Presbyterian merchants and manufacturers, who were making Belfast and the adjoining areas of Antrim and Down one of the most prosperous regions of the British Isles, deeply resented their exclusion from central and local government”John Magee, Linen Hall Library and the Cultural Life of Georgian Belfast, 1981

 Two of the original founders of the Belfast Reading Society were Roger Mulholland, the architect of the First Presbyterian Meeting House, St Anne’s and the White Linen Hall, and Dr James McDonnell regarded as the ‘Father of Belfast Medicine’.

-Among other early members were Henry and Robert Joy who owned papermills at Cromac and Randalstown and established the Belfast Newsletter.
+Among other early members were Henry and Robert Joy who owned papermills at Cromac and Randalstown.
+(Their father, Francis Joy, had established the Belfast Newsletter in 1737).
 John McCracken owner of Belfast Ropeworks, Robert Caldwell a banker, the Leggs of Malone India merchants and Charles Brett a founder member of the Belfast Chamber of Commerce.

 Other founders of the Belfast Reading Society were William McCleery a tanner, Robert McCormick a gunsmith and John Rabb a printer.